1st Battalion 22nd Infantry ![]()

 service included nearly four years in the Confederate Army,

-and twenty-nine years in the US Army.
-He participated in at least
+and twenty-eight years in the US Army.
+He participated in at

 His life was a rich part of American history, and of the history of the 22nd Infantry Regiment.